 By combining microneedling and PRP into one procedure new collagen, new blood vessels, and new fatty tissue are produced trying to “repair” the skin that was never injured!
 This results in younger-appearing skin.
-The effects of the procedure improve for 2 to 3 months and last for at least 1 to 2 years!
+The effects of the procedure improve for 2 to 3 months.

 1. Growth factors are isolated from the patient’s blood.
 This done by drawing your blood from your arm (just like getting a blood test done).
 Then, using a centrifuge, the platelets are isolated from that blood creating platelet-rich plasma or PRP

 2. A micro-needling device to create multiple micro-punctures –both driving the isolated growth factors into the skin & creating stimulus for tightening and rejuvenation of the collagen of the face.
 The growth factors stimulate skin stem celling into thinking there’s been an injury so new younger tissue is generated.

 3. The growth factors are painted onto the micro-punctures so that the growth factors soak into the tissue for further stimulation of tightening and skin rejuvenation.The skin tightens, and glows with color, and scaring softens for a beautiful younger and very natural result.